delanaeini/mastermind/README.md

 ## Downloading the Game

 Download the game and open the terminal to the game's folder.
-Enter
+Enter the command below to start the game.
 ```
 python mastermind.py
 ```